SixdegreeLab/MasteringChainAnalytics/en/ch05/ch05-sql-basics-part1.md

 ### 2. Aggregate Functions

-**Case 2**: The table contains detailed data, I don't want to see the specifics, I just want to understand the overview through some aggregated stats.
+**Case 2**: the table contains detailed data.
+I don't want to see the specifics, I just want to understand the overview through some aggregated stats.

 #### SQL